Dan-school/427Final-Indvidual/README.md

 - matplotlib

 ### The dataset
-The dataset will come from pubmed, and as per the instructions, pull all the documents that were published after 2010 that have one of the four classifications as above.
-Thank fully I heard about BioPython so all of the articles were pulled using that and then storing them in an xml file for storage and later use.
+The dataset will come from pubmed, and as per the instructions, pull all the documents that were published after 2010 that have one of the four classifications list above.
+Thank fully I heard about BioPython so all of the articles were pulled using that making it much simpler, and then storing them in an xml file for later use.

 ### Method
 So like said in the dataset portion, biopython was used to collect articles.
 After the data was collected though, I used my normalize method from homework 2 to normalize the articles.
-It takes the the string, tokenizes it removing punctuation, then removes stop words, lower cases the words, port stems, then lemmatizes the words, finally returning a string or normailzed words.
+It takes the string, tokenizes it removing punctuation, then removes stop words, lower cases the words, port stems, then lemmatizes the words, finally returning a normailzed string.
 After the dataset was split into a training set of 80/20 which seemed to work very well for 3 pipelines.

 ### Validation and results
 #### Naive Bayes